506th Infantry Regiment (United States): Background

 The coat of arms was originally approved for the 506th Parachute Infantry Regiment on 20 Apr 1943.
 It was amended on 23 Aug 1943 to correct the blazon.
 The coat of arms was redesignated for the 506th Airborne Infantry Regiment on 18 Mar 1949.
 On 27 Feb 1958 it was redesignated for the 506th Infantry.

 Notable members

 Medal of Honor recipients

-Of the twenty-two Medals of Honor awarded to soldiers of the 101st Airborne, seven were Currahees.
+Of the twenty-two Medals of Honor awarded to soldiers of the 101st Airborne, eight were Currahees and one was a US Navy SEAL attached to the Currahees.